surfstudio/ReactiveDataDisplayManager/README.md

 ### BaseCellGenerator & BaseNonReusableCellGenerator

 Generators with selection event.
 They build `Configurable` cell and work with automatic demension.
-But the second one, as you can guess, doesen't reuse cell in tableView, so you can update your cell in any time.
+But the second one, as you can guess, doesn't reuse cell in tableView, so you can update your cell in any time.

 **To work with it you should:**